jpadams/puppetrunner/README.md

 Allow you to run puppet agent -t on remote machines with --detailed-exitcodes

-Here's an example of a script that could drive this:
+Here's an example of a script, let's call it `run.sh`, that could drive this:

+invocation: `run.sh server2012r2a.pdx.puppet.vm`

 ```
 #!/bin/bash